 Type the appropriate option key for the server you want to deploy to, then you'll receive realtime updates in your terminal about the progress of the deployment.

 That's it!
 You've now set up and deployed using our handy CLI tool.
-You can find out more information about the library and view the source code in the GitHub repository.
+Here are some related resources:

 If you have any questions about this, or another aspect of the DeployHQ service, please get in touch.